 (a) Location.
-The following area is a safety zone: All navigable waters between mile marker (MM) 99.5 and 100.5 Above Head of Passes (AHP), Lower Mississippi River, New Orleans, LA.
+The following area is a safety zone: All navigable waters of the Lower Mississippi River, New Orleans, LA from mile marker (MM) 95.7 to MM 96.7 above Head of Passes.

 (2) Vessels requiring entry into this safety zone must request permission from the COTP or a designated representative.
-They may be contacted on VHF-FM Channel 16 or 67 or by telephone at (504) 365-2544.
+They may be contacted on VHF-FM Channel 16 or 67 or by telephone at (504) 365-2200.Start Printed Page 40457

 (3) Persons and vessels permitted to enter this safety zone must transit at their slowest safe speed and comply with all lawful directions issued by the COTP or the designated representative.